 According to New Haven Court of Common Pleas, black and hispanic defendants usually receive higher monetary bail and are less likely to flee than other races.

 There is no real way to solve race and gender issues indefinitely; however, there are certain strategies that have proven helpful when combatting these issues within the court system.

 - Bail Agency Competition: The greater the competition, the greater the equality in price of bail bond premiums.
 There are at least 8 New Haven bail bonding agencies.
 The rates for bail bond fees are set at a state level though, and can’t be increased or decreased.
 This keeps things fair for everyone involved.

 - Laws: With racial tensions increasing throughout the world, we expect that there will be additional laws passed in regards to race equality.

 Some measures have been taken when it comes to bail bond law and discrimination.
 It used to be that in Connecticut, if the jailers, court, or judge had reason to believe that the defendant would flee before the appointed court day or could potentially be a harm to the city in which he lived, the bail bond price could be significantly increased to prevent the defendant from ever leaving the prison system in the first place.

 However, it was determined that not all defendants were treated equally and the law was changed.
-This changed allowed the bail to be raised to a “reasonable amount” to restrict flight risk but also allows defendants to be released from the prison system.
+This change allowed the bail to be raised to a “reasonable amount” to restrict flight risk but also allowed defendants to be released from the prison system.